Want to join this amazing team?

 HERBERT BARYAYEBWA - Director, Ministry of Gender, Labour and Social Development

-JAMES BULENZIBUTO - Founding Member, Elimu Trust and Public Relations Officer, Kyambogo University
+JAMES BULENZIBUTO - Founding Member, Elimu Trust; Public Relations Officer, Kyambogo University

-ERIC KREUTTER - Administrative Director and CFO, Cornerstone
+ERIC KREUTTER - Administrative Director & CFO, Cornerstone

-ARAMANZAN MADANDA - Lecturer in Women and Gender Studies, Makerere University and Founding Member, Mt.
-Masaba High School (Educate! partner school)
+ARAMANZAN MADANDA - Lecturer & Founding Member, Mt.
+Masaba High School (Educate!
+Partner School)

 MARGARET MADANDA - Lecturer, Makerere University

-CYNTHIA N. MPANGA - Head of Corporate Affairs, Standard Chartered Bank
+CYNTHIA N. MPANGA - Country Brand and Marketing Manager, Standard Chartered Bank

 IRENE MUTUMBA - Founder/Executive Director, Private Education Development Network; Ashoka Fellow